vultrtrial/.github/profile/README.md

-# Vultr Free Trial 2026: $300 Credit, Honest Breakdown
+# Vultr Free Trial 2026: $300 Credit for registrations

 Vultr's free trial gives new users up to $300 in cloud credits and 30 days to test the platform properly.
 No stripped-down demo.
 No artificial feature limits.
 The same infrastructure that paying customers run production workloads on.